Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 -sniffing around on ground where laid

 Worming – only as needed determined by fecal test or compare eyelid coloring to the FAMACHA chart.
 Do not over use wormers or the parasites will build resistance and no wormer will help you.
+Fecal samples can be taken to your vet for testing or sent to MidAmerica.

 Lice or Mites can affect goats.
 Other skin/hair issues can be fungal, bacterial or deficiency.